Kolmogorov's dissipation number and the number of degrees of freedom for the 3D Navier-Stokes equations: Introduction

 Note that this bound is optimal (from the physical point of view) in the case of extreme intermittency, i.e., when there is only one eddy at each dyadic scale.
 Indeed, taking into account intermittency, Kolmogorov's dissipation wavenumber reads

 Combined with \eqref{eq:lbboundIntro}, this gives $\< \lb_u \> \lesssim \kappa_{\mathrm d}$ when $d=0$.
 Here $d\in [0,3]$ is the intermittency dimension that measures the average number of eddies at various scales.
-Roughly speaking, the number of eddies at the lengthscale $l$ is proportional to $l^{-d}$ (see \cite{CSint} for precice mathematical definitions of active volumes, eddies, and and their relations to intermittency).
+Roughly speaking, the number of eddies at the lengthscale $l$ is proportional to $l^{-d}$ (see \cite{CSint} for precise mathematical definitions of active volumes, eddies, and and their relations to intermittency).
 In this paper we adopt an approach used in \cite{CDK, CFr, CSr} and define the itermittency dimension $d$ through the average level of saturation of Bernstein's inequality (see Section 3 for the precise definition).

 As experimental and numerical evidence suggests, turbulent flows do not deviate much from Kolmogorov's regime where $d=3$, i.e., eddies occupy the whole region.
+For instance, $d \approx 2.7$ was observed in a direct numerical simulation performed by Kaneda et al. \cite{kaneda} on the Earth Simulator.
 In \cite{CDK} it was shown that one can improve \eqref{eq:lbboundIntro} for $d>0$, but such an improvement was not enough to conclude that the average determining wavenumber was bounded by $\kappa_d$.
 For instance, in the case $d=3$, the obtained bound was $\<\lb_u\> \lesssim \kappa_{\mathrm d} ^{2+}$, which suggested that the definition of $\lb_u$ was not optimal in the physically relevant regime.
-In this paper we complement the result of \cite{CDK} by focusing on the region $d \in (\delta,3]$, $\delta>0$, and finding a different determining wavenumber $\lb_u$ that enjoys the optimal bound $\<\lb_u\> \lesssim \kappa_{\mathrm{d}}$ (modulo a logarithmic correction in the case $d=3$).
+In this paper we complement the result of \cite{CDK} by focusing on the region $d \in [\delta,3]$, $\delta>0$, and finding a different determining wavenumber $\lb_u$ that enjoys the optimal bound $\<\lb_u\> \lesssim \kappa_{\mathrm{d}}$ (modulo a logarithmic correction in the case $d=3$).

-We define a determining wavenumber in the following way:
+We define the determining wavenumber in the following way: